 A static cable is a steel cable installed in a tree to limit movement of branches with weak unions or to support heavy branches.
 Wellnitz Tree Care uses ANSI A300 approved heavy gauge cable to brace trees.
 Chains should never be used in cabling situations.
 One bad link in the chain will cause failure to the entire system.
 Cables are much less likely to fail due to a weak strand because the stress is evenly distributed over the entire cable.

 The proper location for a cable is approximately two-thirds the distance from the weak crotch to the branch tips.
 If the cable is placed higher the branches may not be strong enough to hold the tree.
 If placed lower the cables might not provide enough support to the weakened section.
 The cable is fixed between two anchor points in a straight line (perpendicular to the bad crotch) and the anchor points are secured by drilling into the tree (not wrapping around the trunk or branch).
 By drilling into the tree, growth can continue around the bolt whereas wrapping cables or chains around the tree will constrict the growth eventually killing the tree or branch.

 A dynamic cable allows some movement between branches while still stabilizing weak unions or heavy branches.
 Wellnitz Tree Care uses the Cobra® tree support system for our choice of dynamic cables.
-The Cobra®system is designed to be flexible while absorbing shock from wind.
-This flexibility allows the tree to oscillate in the wind, which stimulates reactive growth, allowing the tree to continue to strengthen itself.
+The Cobra®system is designed to be flexible while absorbing shock from the wind.
+This flexibility allows the tree to oscillate in the wind.
+This movement stimulates reactive growth, allowing the tree to continue to strengthen itself.

-Bracing is the installation of a bolt through the tree to stabilize a poor crotch union at the crotch or to hold a split crotch together.
+Bracing is the installation of a bolt through the tree to stabilize a poor union or hold a split together.

 310 Congress Street, Emporia, KS 66801 • 5709 SW 21st St., Suite 108, Topeka, KS 66604